-Evaluation Criteria Meets criteria In code (❤) Does not meet criteria(✓) Urban Designer' Evaluation Visual Compatibility All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas • Grading, earth moving, and removal of This does not appear to be Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building site, dead or diseased trees, or nuisance species.
-Special landscape features (rock outcroppings, prominent natural landforms, tree groupings) shall be retained. ~
+Evaluation Meets criteria Does not meet Urban Designer's Criteria In code ( 🖌 ) criteria( 🗸 ) Evaluation Visual Compatibility All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas × Minimum Site Disturbance Grading, earth moving, and removal of major vegetation shall be minimized. ~ This does not appear t a sensitive site.
+Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building site, dead or diseased trees, or nuisance species. ~ Special landscape features (rock outcroppings, prominent natural landforms, tree groupings) shall be retained. ✓

-Structures located near ridges shall be sited and designed not to project above the ridgeline or tree canopy at the ridgeline N/A Land divisions which would create parcels whose only building site would be exposed on a ridgetop shall not be permitted N/A andscaping New or replacement vegetation shall be compatible with surrounding vegetation and shall be suitable to the climate, soil, and ecological characteristics of the area Landscaping has not been shown on these plans.
-Rural Scenic Resources 1 Location of development Development shall be located, if possible, on parts of the site not visible or least visible from the public view.
-Development shall not block views of the shoreline from scenic road turnouts, rest stops or vista points NIA designed to fit the physical setting carefully so that its presence is subordinate to the natural character of the site, maintaining the natural features (streams, major drainage, mature trees. dominant vegetative communities) ~ Screening and landscaping suitable to the site shall be used to soften the visual impact of development in the viewshed N/A Building design ı Structures shall be designed to ft the topography of the site with minimal cutting, grading, or filling for construction • Pitched, rather than flat roofs , which are surfaced with non-reflective materials except for solar energy devices shall be encouraged
+Structures located poor ridges shall be N/A

+Structures located near ridges shall be N/A

+sited and designed not to project

+above the ridgeline or tree canopy at

+the ridgeline

+Land divisions which would create N/A

+parcels whose only building site would

+be exposed on a ridgetop shall not be

+permitted

+New or replacement vegetation shall Landscaping has not bee

+be compatible with surrounding shown on theseplans

+vegetation and shall be suitable to the

+climate, soil, and ecological

+characteristics of the area

+I

+or least visible from the public view. ·

+Developmentshall not block views of NIA NIA

+the shoreline from scenic road

+turnouts, rest stops or vista points

+Site Planning

+Development shall be sited and

+designed to fit the physical setting •

+carefully so that its presence is

+subordinate to the natural character of

+the site, maintaining the natural

+features (streams, major drainage,

+mature trees, dominant vegetative

+communities)

+Screening and landscaping suitable to N/A

+the site shall be used to soften the

+visual impact of development in the

+viewshed l I

+Structures shall be designed to fit the

+topography of the site with minimal ✓

+cutting, grading, or filling for

+construction

+Pitched, rather than flat roofs, which ✓

+are surfaced with non-reflective

+materials except for solar energy

+devices shall be encouraged